dumians/llm-stack-overview/README.md

 Transformer is a revolutionary way to construct LLMs, using the multi-head self-attention mechanism introduced in "Attention Is All You Need" whitepaper (Google, 2017).
-The attention mechanism allows modeling of dependencies between tokens without any degradation of informatnion caused by distances between those tokens in the input or output sequences.
+The attention mechanism allows for modeling of dependencies between tokens without any degradation of informatnion caused by distances between those tokens in the input or output sequences.